esl/MongooseIM/doc/configuration/database-backends-configuration.md

 * ElasticSearch - Only for MAM (Message Archive Management).

+* Mnesia - some backends support Mnesia to store data, but it is not recommended.

 User Data:

 * LDAP -  Used for: users, shared rosters, vCards

 ## RDBMS